sampearson-xyz/wonde/README.md

     * composer install
     * php artisan serve
 * Once the serve command has finished, navigate to http:127.0.0.1:8000 in your browser.
 This should redirect you to /lessons.
-* The code for this project can be found in /app/Http/Controllers/LessonController.php

 # Using the project